SwissArmyWrench/johnnybgoode/docs/GOALPOSTS.md

 This file contains a summary of what is yet to be done when looking forward to the upcoming release.
 [Learn more](#how-this-file-works).

+## Release Goals for Version 1.1.0

+- [ ] Out-of-place file warnings at all levels
+- [ ] User-configurable exceptions to those warnings
+- [ ] Exporting the index in serialization languages like YAML, TOML, or JSON
+- [ ] Built in system to walk user through first-time setup

 ## Release Goals for Version 1.0.0

+Version 1.0.0 was released on April 24th, 2024, for all major systems on x86 architectures!

 - [x] Create contribution guidelines
 - [x] Create deployment system and guidelines